alanjphillips/AccountServiceIO/README.md

 Scala, Http4s, Cats-Effect

+Basic Account level locking for updates using Cats-Effect Ref[IO] and Semaphore[IO]

 - The following links describe the API calls.
 Use a Rest client such as Postman on Chrome.

 [Create Account](#create-an-account-to-be-source-of-the-money-transfer)